Free CFD software and OpenFOAM®* GUI available to download

-SimWorks is free and unrestricted.
-Our commitment is to maintain it free while introducing additional features in the future (read about our Vision).
+SimWorks has a free version and our commitment is to maintain it free while introducing additional features in the future (read about our Vision).

 SimWorks is currently available only for Windows 10.
 It is also under active development and additional features will be added soon, please contact us for more details or to report any bugs.

-SimWorks is the ideal choice for someone who is approaching CFD modelling for the first time, in particular for students who want to learn about CFD and need to carry out CFD analysis during their studies.
-SimWorks can be used as an OpenFOAM® GUI and is a useful tool to learn about OpenFOAM® and get a deeper understanding of its applications.
-It is also possible to modify the OpenFOAM® dictionaries and parameters prior of running the CFD case, in this case the user can learn and use any advanced OpenFOAM® functionality still with the convenience of using a GUI to import a new geometry and define all the boundary conditions.
+The free version of SimWorks is the ideal choice for someone who is approaching CFD modelling for the first time, in particular for students who want to learn about CFD and need to carry out CFD analysis during their studies.
+SimWorks can be used as an OpenFOAM® GUI and is a useful tool to learn about OpenFOAM®.
+It is also possible to modify the OpenFOAM® dictionaries and parameters prior of running the CFD case to allow the user to learn and use any advanced OpenFOAM® functionality still using a GUI to import new geometries and define all the boundary conditions.

 Once you download SimWorks you will find in the installation folder a subfolder called Tutorials with a collection of different geometries.
-You can visit out our Tutorials page for step-by-step instructions on how to carry out every specific tutorial.
+You can visit out our Base Tutorials and Advanced Tutorial pages for step-by-step instructions on how to carry out every specific tutorial.
 Some of the tutorials are also available on our youtube channel as videos if you prefer that format.

-Our tutorials cover the most important features of both SimWorks and SimWorks Manager showing the software capabilities for specific applications.
+Our tutorials cover the most important features showing the software capabilities for specific applications.
 To start simulating your own geometries just load the alternative .igs file and follow all the remaining steps of the most similar tutorial.
 This is a good way to start defining new simulations.

 It is also our company vision to bring CFD modelling to a broader audience and the best way to achieve this is in our opinion to deliver a user friendly and free CFD software capable of quickly delivering reliable results for a new idea or concept.

 SimWorks includes a Graphical User Interface (GUI) for the open source CFD solver OpenFOAM®.
 Which was developed in the early 2000s a commercial CFD software but was made open source and released under a GPL licence in December 2004.
-Since then several forks of the code have been developed by a community of users, students and researcher in universities for many different application.
-After almost 2 decades of development today OpenFOAM® has a very broad user base which has helped in developing the code and solving most of its bugs.
-In terms of results accuracy and reliability OpenFOAM® is on pair with most of the current commercial CFD codes.
+After almost 2 decades of development today OpenFOAM® has a very broad user base and in terms of results accuracy and reliability OpenFOAM® is on pair with most of the current commercial CFD codes.

 SimWorks provides an effective OpenFOAM® GUI that let the user quickly define a CFD simulation.
 SimWorks also allows the user to modify the CFD simulation parameters manually before calculating it retaining access to the original OpenFOAM® dictionaries.
 This is an optional step which is not required to complete successfully the CFD simulation but can be carried out if the user wishes to do so.